 Cons

-Using CREDIT & DEBIT CARDS To Make payment in Japan
+Using CREDIT & DEBIT CARDS To Make Payments in Japan

 Do not forget to notify your bank or card providers before leaving the country or else they can freeze the card for suspicious activity.
 Also, be aware of the withdrawal limits too.